 The following is part of a series of interviews with adopters about their rescue pups.
 This particular interview is with Justine about her dog Isu whom she rescued a little over 5 months ago.
 Isu is a giant loving teddy bear who smiles at everyone he sees.
-He is doing well and is learning how …Read More about The smiling teddy bear
+He is doing well and is learning how to get along with his kitty sister Maxine.

 The following is part of a series of interviews with adopters about their rescue pups.
 This particular interview is with Kelsey about her dog Daisy whom she rescued a little over 5 months ago.
 Kelsey is doing well and likes to redecorate the house with her “chewing artwork”.